unicode-org/icu/icu4c/source/tools/tzcode/readme.txt

 3. Build ICU normally.
 You will see a notice "updating zoneinfo.txt..."

-   Note: besides the tzdata archive, tz2icu also reads the metazone standard / DST offsets from
+   Note: besides the tzdata archive, tz2icu also reads two CLDR derived data files from

+     {path_to}/icu/source/data/tzdata/zoneRegions.txt
      {path_to}/icu/source/data/tzdata/metazoneOffsets.txt

-   Those are the offsets CLDR records in metaZones.xml, which occasionally differ from the TZ database, and they are used to fix up the generated zoneinfo64.txt.
-That file is generated into the ICU source tree by the CLDR-to-ICU conversion tool (see ../../../../tools/cldr/cldr-to-icu/), so there is nothing to do here; it is deliberately not packaged into ICU's runtime data, since it is only needed by this tool.
+   The former is the zone/region mapping from CLDR's BCP 47 time zone identifiers (common/bcp47/timezone.xml), which the generated zoneinfo64.txt exposes as its "Regions" array.
+The latter are the offsets CLDR records in metaZones.xml, which occasionally differ from the TZ database, and which are used to fix up the generated zoneinfo64.txt.
+Both files are generated into the ICU source tree by the CLDR-to-ICU conversion tool (see ../../../../tools/cldr/cldr-to-icu/), so there is nothing to do here; they are deliberately not packaged into ICU's runtime data, since they are only needed by this tool.

 ### Following instructions for ICU maintainers only ###